Documentation

 /plugin install scenario-testing@2389-research

-Enforces scenario-driven testing where features are validated by exercising real systems with real dependencies.
-Mocks create false confidence - only real scenarios prove code works.
+Enforces scenario-driven testing where features are validated against real systems with real dependencies.
+Mocks create false confidence.
+Only real scenarios prove code works.

 "NO FEATURE IS VALIDATED UNTIL A SCENARIO PASSES WITH REAL DEPENDENCIES"